Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 ## Specific Objectives

-The aim of this project is to provide actionable suggestions and recommendations that will help improve the company's product operations and financial position through better understanding of Sales, Customer & Product, and Inventory data.
+The project aims to provide data-driven suggestions/recommendations that improves the company's Marketing Operations, Customer & Product Handling, and Inventory Management.

-With the aim etablished, I seek answers to the following questions:
+With this in mind, it is important to answer the following questions:

 **Sales**

 * *What is the total number of transctions for the whole year?*
 * *What is the overall sales revenue and total units sold?*
 * *What is the overall sales distribution across all transactions?*